-PW Ghana is part of a long established group of companies working to invest in African mining and construction, delivering a safe and respected service in the country and further afield
+PW Mining Ghana is part of a long established group of companies working to invest in African mining and construction, delivering a safe and respected service in the country and further afield.

 Like many companies in the industry, PW Ghana’s first foray into open-pit mining remains a cherished memory having driven the Company’s expansion in contract mining at Obotan Gold Mine for Resolute Mining.